h00lig4n/k3s/README.md

 ### Container Registry and UI
 For personal application development.
 ### Generic Device Plugin
+To be able to move Zigbee, Zwave and other devices between nodes.
 [Generic Device Plugin](https://github.com/squat/generic-device-plugin)
 ### Grafana
 Making nice graphs.